 — Michele S., Fresno, CA

-After exploring the Inca’s imperial city of Cusco, we head through the Soraypampa Valley, with an optional hike along the way, to Salcantay Lodge (11,800'), ringed by the snowy peaks of the Cordillera Vilcabamba.
-An acclimatization hike to a turquoise glacial lake at 14,000 feet offers stunning views of Salcantay and Huamantay.
+After exploring the Incas’ imperial city of Cusco, we head through the Soraypampa Valley to Salkantay Lodge (11,800'), ringed by the snowy peaks of the Cordillera Vilcabamba.
+An acclimatization hike to a turquoise glacial lake at 14,000 feet offers stunning views of Salkantay and Huamantay.
 Feeling adventurous?
 Go for a refreshing dip!

-Enjoy a stunning backdrop of glaciers and icefalls as you cross Salcantay Pass (15,200'), a dramatic notch between the glacial moraines of Huamantay and Salcantay.
+Enjoy a stunning backdrop of glaciers and icefalls as you cross Salkantay Pass (15,200'), a dramatic notch between the glacial moraines of Huamantay and Salkantay.
 Keeping an eye out for Andean condors, descend to Wayra Lodge (12,800'), where you can soak in the Jacuzzi beneath a starlit sky.
-We continue to descend, entering delicate cloud forest vegetation as we reach Colpa Lodge (9,414'), where we are treated to a special pachamanca, a traditional festive Peruvian meal.
-Hikes in an orchid-draped forest and the waterfalls and bromeliads of the Santa Teresa Valley bring you to Lucma Lodge (7,000'), a delightful retreat set in its own avocado orchard.
+We pass through delicate cloud forest vegetation on our way to Colpa Lodge (9,414'), and we’ll be treated to a special pachamanca here, a traditional festive Peruvian meal.
+Hikes in an orchid-draped forest and among the waterfalls and bromeliads of the Santa Teresa Valley bring you to Lucma Lodge (7,000'), a delightful retreat set in its own avocado orchard.

 Machu Picchu / Cusco

-Crossing Pallayacta Pass (8,974'), you’ll arrive at the recently restored Inca ruins at Llactapata, set high on a ridge facing Machu Picchu.
+Crossing Pallayacta Pass (8,974'), we arrive at the recently restored Inca ruins at Llactapata, set high on a ridge facing Machu Picchu.
 After enjoying this rarely seen view of the sanctuary, we descend to the banks of the Urubamba River and head by train to the bustling town of Aguas Calientes.
 Our riverside hotel offers spacious cottages in a tropical garden setting.
-We explore the evocative ruins of Machu Picchu with a specialist guide, return to Cusco and depart on Day 9 (or extend your stay at Machu Picchu or in Cusco).
+We explore the evocative ruins of Machu Picchu with a specialist guide, then return to Cusco and depart on Day 9.